muenstc/MaterialX/source/JsMaterialX/README.md

 ### Using the EsslShaderGenerator JavaScript bindings
 #### Setup
-Make sure to consume `JsMaterialXGenShader.js` instead of `JsMaterialXCore.js` as described here [here](#consuming-the-module).
+Make sure to consume `JsMaterialXGenShader.js` instead of `JsMaterialXCore.js` as described [here](#consuming-the-module).
 Additionally, ensure that the app serves `JsMaterialXGenShader.data` and `JsMaterialXGenShader.wasm`.
-The `.data` file includes the prepacked library files containing the shader snipptets and MaterialX node definitions/implementations required for generating the shader code.
+The `.data` file includes the prepackaged library files containing the shader snippets and MaterialX node definitions/implementations required for generating the shader code.

 #### Generating Essl Shader Code & Compiling with WebGL
 To generate WebGL 2 compatible shader code a generator context and an instance of the `EsslShaderGenerator` class is required.